-For the organisation of the journey, Fedasil works with the IOM (International Organization for Migration) or with its own booking cell “INTEL” to book the flights and accompany the migrants from the departure point, at any stopovers and at the end destination and at any stopover if necessary.
+For the organisation of the journey, Fedasil works with the IOM (International Organization for Migration) or with its own booking cell “INTEL” to book the flights and accompany the migrants from the departure point up to the end destination and at any stopover if necessary.

-The voluntary return programme is designed for migrants of all origins.
+The voluntary return programme is designed for migrants of all nationalities.
 The return journey is generally by plane.
-However, for countries within Europe which do not require a visa, returns are organised by bus (for example Balkan countries, with the exception of Kosovo and Albania).
+However, for European countries which do not require a visa, returns are organised by bus.

-Everything is done to remove any obstacles which migrants may encounter between their decision to return and their actual return:
+Everything is done to remove any obstacle which migrants may encounter between their decision to return and their actual return:

-- The IOM is in charge of booking the journeys: airline or bus tickets to the end destination;
+- Organise the journey and book the airline or bus tickets to the end destination;

-- The return advisors keep the migrants informed;
+- The return counsellors keep the migrants informed;

-- The IOM ensures that travel documents are refunded;
+- Ensure that the travel documents are refunded;

-- Reception and assistance are also provided at departure and arrival, as well as transport for people unable to travel alone.
+- Provide reception and assistance at departure and arrival, as well as transport for people unable to travel alone.

-Migrants have to present themselves at the departure point in advance: three hours before departure at Brussels airport for flights and half an hour in advance at Brussels-Nord railway station for journeys by bus.
-In order to be able to recognise the migrant, he is asked to carry the bag given by the IOM or Fedasil in a visible way.
+Migrants have to present themselves at the departure point in advance: three hours before departure at the airport and half an hour in advance at the bus station for journeys by bus.
+To be able to recognise the migrants, they are asked to carry the bag given by the IOM or Fedasil in a visible way.